documatt/sphinx-reredirects/docs/faq.rst

 Why name "reredirects"?
 ***********************

 Because the name "redirects" is already taken by `another <https://github.com/sphinx-contrib/redirects>`_ extension.
-Unfortunately, it doesn't fulfil our requirements (the most notable it doesn't support wildcards).
-These were reasons why we decided to craft new extension.
+Unfortunately, it doesn't fulfil our requirements (the most notable it doesn't support wildcards and placeholders).
+These were reasons why we decided to bring a new extension.